jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 #### 2.4.2.
 Decoders (and PCAP, PCAPNG formats)

-There are three decoders implemented for reading a stream of bytes and interpreting DLT contents, implemented as per the [AutoSAR R20-11 PRS](https://www.autosar.org/fileadmin/user_upload/standards/foundation/20-11/AUTOSAR_PRS_LogAndTraceProtocol.pdf) standard (DLT version 1).
+There are three decoders implemented in the DLT package for reading a stream of bytes and interpreting DLT contents, implemented as per the [AutoSAR R20-11 PRS](https://www.autosar.org/fileadmin/user_upload/standards/foundation/20-11/AUTOSAR_PRS_LogAndTraceProtocol.pdf) standard (DLT version 1).

-Additional decoders can be implemented dependent on the `IInputStream` assumed format, that derives from the `DltTraceDecoderBase`.
-For example, reading a WireShark file, that contains DLT packets transmitted as UDP.

 ##### 2.4.2.1.
 DLT Trace Decoder (AutoSAR PRS format)